kubernetes-sigs/gateway-api/geps/gep-713/index.md

 User MUST NOT be allowed to specify at any individual Policy CR more than one merge strategy at a time.

 Two known patterns adopted by Policy implementations that support specifying one of multiple merge strategies in the Policy CRs are:

 - The definition of a `strategy` field in the `spec` stanza of the Policy, or equivalentely a `mergeType` field.
 - The definition of `defaults` and/or `overrides` fields in the `spec` stanza of the policy wrapping the "spec proper" fields.

-Policy CRDs that define a `defaults` field to specify the merge strategy at individual Policy CRs, in the lack further discrimination of a more specific strategy, SHOULD assume the **Atomic Defaults** merge strategy whenever this field is used to determine the merge strategy.
+Policy CRDs that define a `defaults` field to specify the merge strategy at individual Policy CRs, in the lack of further discrimination of a more specific strategy, SHOULD assume the **Atomic Defaults** merge strategy whenever this field is used to determine the merge strategy.

-Policy CRDs that define an `overrides` field to specify the merge strategy at individual Policy CRs, in the lack further discrimination of a more specific strategy, SHOULD assume the **Atomic Overrides** merge strategy whenever this field is used to determine the merge strategy.
+Policy CRDs that define an `overrides` field to specify the merge strategy at individual Policy CRs, in the lack of further discrimination of a more specific strategy, SHOULD assume the **Atomic Overrides** merge strategy whenever this field is used to determine the merge strategy.

 For Policy kinds that implement multiple merge strategies, whenever the merge strategy is not specified, the first of the following merge strategies associated with the Policy kind, in order, SHOULD be assumed:

 - Atomic Defaults
 - Patch Defaults
 - Atomic Overrides